-DRAFT Comments Due
+Х DRAFT Comments Due Dec 29

 FINAL Consider at GB meeting

-Х APPROVED With No Changes Feb 19
+APPROVED with changes/no changes

-SUBJECT: Student Consumer Information AFFECTED SECTIONS: 4.4.B Consumer Information POLICY INFORMATION: 1083/Batch 156 EFFECTIVE DATE/TRIGGER EVENT: August 14, 2008. nrtment publishes guidance with a different triggering event, the Manual will immediately notify the FFELP community of the on of the requirement to retain a signed consumer information in the student's file is retroactive to the implementation of the
+SUBJECT: Student Consumer Information

+AFFECTED SECTIONS: 4.4.B Consumer Information

+EFFECTIVE DATE/TRIGGER EVENT: August 14, 2008.

+If the Department publishes guidance with a different triggering event, the Common Manual will immediately notify the FFELP community of the change.

+The deletion of the requirements to retain a signed consumer information disclosure in the student's file is retroactive to the implementation of the